 Do you need to…

-- Tap into human knowledge that resides within your organization in a systematic way?
+Systematically tap into human knowledge and intelligence that resides within your organization for greater engagement and impact?

-- Broaden your network of industry contacts so as to maintain stronger vigilance on industry activities and developments
+Broaden your network of industry and expert contacts to maintain stronger situational awareness and vigilance on external activities and developments?

-- Take advantage of intelligence collection opportunities when meeting with customers, attending trade shows or conferences, talking to suppliers, or interacting with channel partners?
+Take advantage of intelligence collection opportunities when engaging with customers, attending traditional or virtual trade shows or conferences, talking to suppliers, or interacting with channel partners?

-- Ensure that your organization is complying with industry-accepted standards for the ethical collection of competitive information from non-published sources?
+Ensure that your organization is complying with standards for ethical collection of competitive information?

-- Identify unique sources of highly specialized information, such as technical, customer, regulatory, or other knowledge?
+Identify and apply unique sources of specialized information and perspectives from technical, customer, regulatory, or other domains?

 All ACI programs teach students how to overcome the most challenging competitive intelligence issues.
 The following are sample lessons taught in this module: